Clean Energy Challenge

 The Clean Energy Challenge targets four key areas for development.
 They are:

-Providing energy in these 4 areas of support contributes refugees and displaced people’s meet their families’ energy needs, maintain their dignity and become more resilient.
+Providing energy in these 4 areas supports refugees and displaced people’s meet their families’ energy needs, maintain their dignity and become more resilient.

 Read here how clean cooking solutions are already transforming the lives of refugees in Sudan.